netshade/chosen/README.md

 * Big performance improvements for large data sets by using direct DOM insertion via Document Fragments
 * Sliding window style dom tree building of result sets such that you never load all n-thousand dom nodes at click time, but rather load them at view time based on scroll position

 Note that this fork has moved fairly far from its original roots, so use at your own discretion.
-These improvements are mostly to support my own needs.
+These improvements are mostly to support my own needs. ( Also these changes are just for the jQuery version, no intent to support any Prototype port )

 # Chosen